In 2016, winter begins on December 21, 5:44 A.M. EST. Learn more about the winter solstice, facts, and folklore!

 Question: Was Stonehenge built to celebrate the winter solstice?

-Answer: That's one theory.
+Answer: That’s one theory.
 Stonehenge was constructed in several phases over a period of many centuries.
 Due to the alignment of the stones, experts acknowledge that the design appears to correspond with the use of the solstices and possibly other solar and lunar astronomical events in some fashion.
 There are several theories as to why the structure was built, including that the area was used as a temple to worship the Sun; as a royal burial ground; and/or as a type of astronomical observatory.
 However, because none of these theories has been proven correct as yet, the true reason (or reasons) for Stonehenge remains a mystery.
 Read more about ancient seasonal markers.

 Winter Folklore and Verse